testingstories/testingstories/README.md

 ## Purpose

-An project to create an e-book of testing stories for the charity MIND.
+A collaborative project to create an e-book of testing stories for the charity MIND.

 Original Post: [Testing Stories e-book](https://fishoutthebox.medium.com/testing-stories-e-book-d9670416e66)

 ## Guidance

-- The theme of story is testing
+- The theme is testing
 - One story per contributor
 - Roughly a page or two (like a blog post)